A walk in the clouds: our evolving view from above

 “Mapping ecosystems over entire Arctic parks using the conventional air-photo approach is not realistic,”explains Fraser.
 “We try to merge ecosystem maps covering smaller areas with satellite imagery and digital elevation models.
 Terrain characteristics derived from the elevation models can be used to predict where those ecosystems occur on the broader landscape throughout the entire park.”

 A satellite-based approach has already generated significant results on a more limited scale in some smaller, more southerly parks.
 Working with satellite data collected over Nova Scotia’s Kejimkujik National Park and National Historic Site and the greater park ecosystem since 1985, Parks Canada biologist Paul Zorn and his colleagues were able to illustrate the significant extent to which the forest habitat of the local flying squirrel population had deteriorated in the region surrounding the park over a 20 year period.

-Satellite imagery of the Clyde River in Nunavut © Natural Resources Canada
+© Natural Resources Canada

 Over the past two years this strategy has been employed with the support of Canada’s International Polar Year (IPY) initiative, aimed at refining the way in which ecosystems could be modeled.
 IPY, a multi-national research initiative that brought thousands of researchers from dozens of countries into the world’s polar regions during 2007 and 2008, included several projects focused on Canada’s northern national parks.